juanluisrosaramos/kubernetes-wordpress/README.md

 Create the cluster with the minimum possible nodes gcloud container clusters create ateiavlc --num-nodes=3 --disk-size=10  --tags=wp,mysql --machine-type=g1-small

+If you create the cluster with the GCE console (as you cannot create Pre-emptible nodes with the command tool) you can connect to it.
+Run the following command to retrieve cluster credentials and configure kubectl command-line tool with them:

+$ gcloud container clusters get-credentials CLUSTERNAME

 Create the persistent storage
 *gcloud compute disks create --size 10GB mysql-disk* *gcloud compute disks create --size 10GB wordpress-disk*